ChallahBack83/UFOs/README.md

     // 6.
 Call function to apply all filters and rebuild the table filterTable();
    }
 ```

---create filterTable function, attaching event listener at end, to filter by the filteredData based on user input.
-In a for loop, had to go through new keys in the filters variable and use them to generate the new rows of the filteredTable.
+Next, I created a filterTable function and attached an event listener at the end that updates the table based on the user changes rather than needing to push a button.
+In a for loop, I had to loop through new keys in the filters object and use them to generate the new rows of the filteredTable.

 ```
 // 7.
 Use this function to filter the table when data is entered.